“A ‘No’ uttered from the deepest conviction is better than a ‘Yes’ merely uttered to please, or worse, to avoid trouble.” – Mahatma Gandhi

 There is no use attempting to find logical support for what you believe if you are not open and willing to be proven wrong.
 Anyone can find anecdotal support for their beliefs.
 When we see someone like Phil Robertson, who seems so deeply rooted, it is hard to imagine that they hold any room for doubt.
 This is what often spurs the comments of being close-minded from detractors.
 However, people of strong convictions have generally become that way by constantly challenging and refining their beliefs.
 They know the areas they are not certain of and the areas they feel very certain about.
 What may come across as being close-minded and dismissive is really just an expression that looks something like this: “I have already thought of that scenario and have been down that road in my mind and in conversations and have come to my own conclusion.”
 In other words, “I am willing to be convinced otherwise, I just have not found an argument that will do so.”

 You will also find the Phil’s of the world do not take the emotional bait.
-For those who’s home field advantage is an emotionally charged arena, it begins to look like foul play by their opponent when they insist on taking the high ground.
+For those whose home field advantage is an emotionally charged arena, it begins to look like foul play by their opponent when they insist on taking the high ground.

 Remove the emotional component